Jessicaaaaa1227/Course_Notes/Day1.md

 ### Regression or Classification

-We also learned something about not only quantitive data (discrete and continuous) but also the differences of regression and classification.
-Specifically, we use regression to predict Y if it's continuous, and classification to predict Y if it's discrete.
+We learned something about discrete and continuous data, as well as the differences of regression and classification.
+If Y is countinuous, regression can be used to predict Y. Otherwise, classfication should be used to predict Y.
-(Hint: X can be either continuous and discrete, it doesn't matter.)

 ### R